dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ## OVERVIEW

-**_Due to a nondisclosure agreement, identifying characteristics and some parameters of the project have been left out._**
+**_Due to a nondisclosure agreement, identifying characteristics and some deliverables of the project have been left out._**

 #### The Context